 A wide variety of label-type RFID tags are available for any application.
 These may be purchased blank to work with your own printing/encoding applications (like RFIDAeroTag) or we can both design the printing and encoding to suit your needs as well as produce pre-printed labels for your immediate use.
-Labels can come any just about any physical size or shape, but they also can come with a variety of RFID chip memory sizes:
+Labels can come any just about any physical size or shape, but they also can come with a variety of RFID chip memory sizes.
+They can also be applied as a flag tag or zip-tied to a component:

 - Low-mem – slight more expensive but significantly more functional, these tags can vary from 128 bits of User Memory up to 2 kilobits of User Memory to store your own data in the tag, saving significant costs if the system is designed correctly.
 The most useful size is a 512 bit User Memory which can store about 80 useful characters.
 Some of these tags can be read at a distance of 65 feet (20m)!

-- Mid-mem – these tags are in the 2-to-8 kilobit range of User Memory, store much more data, can be subdivided into different memory sections but cost more and most cannot be encoded via a printer but only with a fixed antenna or handheld reader.
+- Mid-mem – these 2kb tags of User Memory have improved in their read range and are becoming the default tag of choice.
+They store much more data, can be subdivided into different memory sections, can be used as Single or Dual Record tags.
+They cost only a little more and can be encoded via a printer or a handheld reader.

-- High-mem tags – these tags are typically in the 32, 64, or 512 kilobit (4,8,64 KB) range and thus store significantly more data.
-They will have shorter read ranges, slower read/write times, cost more, but for the right application of storing permanent data right on an expensive part they are ideal.
+- High-mem tags – these tags can go up to 64 KB of user memory.
+They have much shorter read ranges, slower read/write times, cost more, but for the right application of storing permanent data right on an expensive part they can be considered.
+In the 2023 version of Spec2000 these are no longer recommended or encouraged because they were not being used and the suppliers dried up.

 Note: all the RFID labels and tags we provide meet the GS1/EPCGlobal C1G2 standards.